sramshaw/t_rx/README.md

 ### Demo

-the demo can run by running `./build_and_run.sh`
+the demos and unit tests will all run via `./run.sh` but the use of 'clear' will only leave pythagorian to show in the console at the end.
+If you want more, comment line 8 (clear) in the 2 `build.sh` files

 ### Development

-If you are modifying files and wanting to see in vscode terminal the results of your changes live, run `./build_and_dev.sh` in your terminal, it will monitor changes to folders listed, and run the ```./run.sh``` script which rebuilds all, applying the preprocessing to the files ending in ```t-rx.in.cpp``` .
+If you are modifying files and wanting to see in vscode terminal the results of your changes live, run `./dev.sh` in your terminal, it will monitor changes to folders listed, and run the ```./run.sh``` script which rebuilds all, applying the preprocessing to the files ending in ```t-rx.in.cpp``` .

 ### Status : in construction
-The pythagorian example works, the showcase does not yet.
+The pythagorian example works, the showcase does too.
+This is LINQ type behaviors with sources being immediate.
+There is no stack limitations at this point.
-The capture of lambdas is already done.
+The capture of lambdas is already done mostly for select and do operators.
-Work needed on observables and observers, mostly wiring, revisiting this via UML sequence diagrams.
+Work needed on the push story with buffering to allow backpressure at the sources and temporary buffering by a subscriber.

 ### Notes